 Unlike recipes that call for steaming or boiling, roasting the cauliflower transforms it into something magical.
-The result is a mash that's thicker, richer, creamier, and packed with a caramelized depth of flavor that’s out of this world.
+The result is a low carb mash that's thicker, richer, creamier, and packed with a caramelized depth of flavor that’s out of this world.

 Jump to: